iseithu/AGN-BPT-WISE-Analysis/README.md

-# SDSS AGN Analysis: BPT & WISE
+# SDSS Galaxy Classification: BPT & WISE

 This project uses SDSS data to classify galaxies using the BPT diagram and the WISE color–color diagram.